24mjihad/GameofLifeSimulation-fun/README.md

 # GameofLifeSimulation-fun
-A web simulation of Conway's game of Life
+A web simulation of Conway's Game of Life with SIR Model